Hammock with Chair Pad Sling - Can be left under patients

 WHO IS THIS PRODUCT SUITABLE FOR?

-This sling is suitable for someone who can be safely transferred, using a metal hook type hoist.
+Suitable for people who can be safely transferred using a metal hook-style hoist.

 BRIEF INSTRUCTIONS FOR USE

-Always ensure that the person’s head is on the top of the Pad and it will be supported when lifting in the reclined position.
-If lifting in a sitting position, the sling will not support the head.
+Always ensure the person’s head is positioned at the top of the pad so it is supported when lifting in a reclined position.
+When lifting in a seated position, the sling does not provide head support.

-When lowering the person into the chair, ensure that they are sitting comfortably before disconnecting the webbing from the hoist.
-When the person is correctly placed in the chair, the webbing can be unhooked from the hoist.
-The surplus sling material can be neatly tucked alongside the person for easy access when needed to lift them out of the chair.
+When lowering the person into a chair, ensure they are comfortably positioned before disconnecting the webbing from the hoist.
+Once correctly seated, the webbing may be unhooked and the excess sling material tucked neatly beside the person for easier access during future transfers.

 WHAT IS THIS PRODUCT MADE FROM?